freedomofpress/securedrop/docs/tails_guide.rst

 If you're running the script as a journalist, you will need the .onion addresses for each interface, provided to you by the admin.

-We employ hidden service authentication so that no one but the journalist will be able to access to the *Document Interface*, even if they manage to steal the journalist's username, password, and two-factor authentication token.
+We use an authenticated Tor Hidden Service so that adversaries cannot access the Document Interface, which provides a layer of defense-in-depth and protects the Document Interface even if there is a security vulnerability in the authentication implemented by the web application, or if the journalist's username, password, and two-factor token are stolen.

 Our ``install.sh`` sets up Tails to work with SecureDrop every time you login.
 As long as Tails is booted with the persistent volume enabled then you can open